Jelly-RDF/jelly-rdf.github.io/docs/specification/streaming.md

 To prevent this, HTTP/2 ping frames can be used by the server to periodically ping the client, keeping the connection alive.
 This is implemented in many HTTP/2 libraries.
 For example in Apache Pekko HTTP, one needs to set the [`pekko.http.server.http2.ping-interval`](https://github.com/apache/pekko-http/blob/acc0232ee4742555c54075c998b73307a3de5c34/http-core/src/main/resources/reference.conf#L304) configuration option to a non-zero value.
 This is done in [Jelly-JVM's gRPC module]({{ jvm_link( 'user/grpc' ) }}) by default.

+## Security considerations

+*This section is not part of the specification.*

+### gRPC

+The Jelly gRPC streaming protocol is built on top of gRPC.
+Please refer to the documentation of your gRPC implementation for security considerations.
+See also the notes on [gRPC authentication](https://grpc.io/docs/guides/auth/).

+### Jelly serialization format

+All security considerations from the [Jelly serialization format specification](serialization.md#security-considerations) apply.
+Most relevant here is validating the stream options to prevent denial-of-service attacks.
+This is covered in this specification in section "[Stream options handling](#stream-options-handling)".

 ## Implementations

 *This section is not part of the specification.*